dword-design/sebastianlandwehr.com/content/posts/generating-beautiful-flowchart-diagrams-with-mermaid-and-vue-nuxt.md

 ![Diagram with JavaScript frameworks (Vue.js, React), DateTime libraries (Moment.js, date-fns), and 3D libraries (Three.js, Babylon.js)](/blog/vue-mermaid-string/normal.png)

 Great!
-You can also edit the diagram string (for example the node labels), and it updates the generated one accordingly.
+You can also edit the diagram string (for example the node labels), and it updates the result accordingly.

-As a next step we can change the colors for each library type.
+As a next step we change the colors for each library type.
 I've used [Paletton](https://www.paletton.com/#uid=73+1p0k2O++00++00++7n++be+Z) to generate a tetradic color scheme and applied the colors to the corresponding nodes.

-The result looks like this:
+I've put the result into a sandbox with source code, the result looks like this:

 <p>
   <iframe src="https://codesandbox.io/embed/demo-vue-mermaid-string-e2sp4?codemirror=1&fontsize=14&hidenavigation=1&theme=dark&view=preview"